AcmeGamers/Punjab-University-BA-Past-Papers-Programming-Answers-For-Visual-Studio/SST/README.md

 - - Protection of rights of minorities
 - - Zakat and Ushr system
 - - Close relationship with all islamic counteries

----

-## Lahore Resolution 1940 (Pg.
-140)

-### Who Started Lahore Resolution?

-Fazl-ul-Haq (Fazlul Haq) was the first Muslim to start the Lahore Resolution.

-- Pakistan was never possible before Lahore Resoultion
-- Not a rigid Resolution (It was just a proposal)
-- - To check wehter britishers would accept it or not
-- On the day of confress, Quaid-E-Azam was amazed after seeing participation of so many muslims that he was convinced that the Resolution must be held.
-He wasn't convinced before unless the day he saw so many uslies
-- Atonomy and Soverinty (Western and Eastern zones rights should be protccted)
-- - Given complete rights and freedom
-- Interpretation and Criticism
-- - Congress made critisism and interpretation of the Resolution

-### Introduction to the draft

-(Fazlul Haq) put forward the constitution of the country known as Lahore Resolution.

-- The confress started on 22nd of March 1940.
-- Quaid-E-Azam and Fazlul HaQ forwarded the address and it was accepted by 24th March

-### Background (Events before 1940)

-- Congress was leaving the seats
-- British was in war
-- Muslims were getting happy.

-### How Muslims opened their eyes (jkjk)

-- After the watching the way of Turkey where Muslims were being oppressed so they knew that they should have a seprated state or they would be opressed much more.
-So they demanded Quaid-E-Azam to be their Leader and vouch for them.

----